-This movie came out at the peak of Pokemon popularity, and did remarkably well on opening day.
+This movie came out at the peak of Pokemon popularity and did remarkably well on opening day.
 Part of the reason was that they gave exclusive trading cards from the game to all visitors over the 5-day opening.
 Another reason was the established fan base for the TV show.
 In the US, the film did well enough that Warner Brothers released two sequels.
 In Japan, there have been 16 films in the series.

-It looks that the movie industry is just getting started.
+It looks like the movie industry is just getting started.
 Making movies after famous video games is certainly appealing; the problem is that they appeal to a certain age group.
 Should we expect a World of Warcraft anytime soon?